RoboJackets/constitution/pub/SGA_Constitution.md

 5. The Advisor can be removed for not carrying out the duties and expectations as defined in this document.
 Any member can bring concerns to the Executive Board.
 The Executive Board will meet with the Advisor to discuss the concerns.
 After this meeting, the Executive Board will vote on whether to remove the Advisor.
 If there is a majority vote, then the Advisor will be removed.

-6. If an Advisor steps down, is removed, or is not re-appointed, the Executive Board will follow the process stated in Article VIII Section B.
+6. If an Advisor steps down, is removed, or is not re-appointed, the Executive Board will follow the process stated in Article IX Section B.

 Dues shall be collected by the President, Vice President, Treasurer, and Project Managers.
 Late dues will be accepted at the discretion of the aforementioned officers.
 The Treasurer will set the due date for each semester’s dues.
 The Treasurer may entitle delegates to collect dues if the demand requires it.
 Dues will be set according to our bylaws.
 Members over the summer semester must have paid for the previous or upcoming year.

 All officer/business meetings shall be governed by the procedure contained in Robert’s Rules of Order.

 Robert’s Rules of Order will be used in instances not covered in this constitution.

+Membership and all privileges, including voting and officer positions, must be extended to all students without regard to race, color, sex, sexual orientation, gender identity, gender expression, ethnicity or national origin, religion, age, genetic information, disability, or veteran status, unless exempt under Title IX.

+This organization is a Registered Student Organization (RSO) at Georgia Institute of Technology but is not a part of the Institute itself.

+1. In all correspondence and publications, it may refer to itself as an organization at Georgia Institute of Technology, but not as a part of Georgia Tech itself.

+2. RoboJackets accepts full financial and production responsibility for all activities it sponsors.

+3. RoboJackets agrees to abide by all pertinent GT policies and regulations.
+Where GT policies and regulations and those of RSO differ, including those regulations and policies mandated by an external affiliated organization, the policies and regulations of GT take precedence.

+4. RoboJackets recognizes and understands that Georgia Tech assumes no legal liability for the actions of the organization.

 Written notification to all members must be made by mail or email, at least two (2) weeks in advance of any proposed change in the constitution.
 Amendments are subject to the approval by the Student Government and Student Activities Committee.
 The procedure for amending the constitution is as follows: The amendment will be read in a general meeting open to all club members.
 All club officers must be in attendance.
 Once the amendment is read to all members in attendance, an open discussion will ensue.
 The club president will moderate the discussion.
 Once all discussion is complete, the members in attendance will vote on whether to accept or deny the amendment.